grotius-cnc/debian_distro_live_build_post_tweaking/create-bullseye-plus-rt.md

 There is almost no space left to pre-install additional software.

 We downloaded the debian bullseye alpha-3 dvd, and unpack it, see other tutorials.
-We now focus on the squashfs-root dir.
+We now focus on the squashfs-root dir to keep it under 4.0Gb.

+apt-get <name> --no-install-recommends, helps also with reducing the total size.

     mdir dvd
     cd dvd